-Yet every now and again there’s a show that sucks me in – House, MD was one – and certainly House of Cards did as well.
+Yet every now and again there’s a show that sucks me in – Lost, House, MD, Spartacus, and now House of Cards as well.
 I justify the mindlessness of watching a show like this with the rowing machine parked in front of the television, which is not a credit to Frank Underwood’s choices in exercise.

 To that end, I’ve leaned towards thinking about the real life effects of the show in terms of winners and losers: